 How Witness Testimony Works in Truck Accident Cases

 However, the part you never see on television are the depositions, where the vast majority of witness testimony takes place.
 Remember, 90% of all legal cases never make it to trial.
-Knowing that, it seems rather odd that witness testimony could play such a crucial role in your truck injury case, since no jury will ever see it.
-Dallas truck accident attorney Michael Grossman explains that even though witness testimony is not used like you see on television, it is nevertheless a key component in any strategy to successfully pursue your personal injury claim.
+Knowing that, it seems rather odd that witness testimony could play such a crucial role in your truck injury case, since, in the vast majority of cases, no jury will ever see it.
+Dallas truck accident attorney Michael Grossman explains why, while witness testimony is not used the same way in real cases as on television, it is nevertheless a key component in any strategy to successfully pursue your personal injury claim.

 - How is witness testimony gathered?

 - How do attorneys get witness testimony admitted into court?

 - Why is witness testimony so important to your truck accident case?

 - What are some of the different ways witness testimony can be used?

 - Even if a case doesn't go to trial, how can witness testimony help win your case?